chronicc/leanbro/README.md

 ## Install

-Drop and drag the *.crx file onto the extension page of your chrome browser and follow the instructions.
+Drag and drop the *.crx file onto the extension page of your chrome browser and follow the instructions.
 After installing it, you can configure it via the extension popup symbol.

 ## Support Me